ROCm/rocprofiler-compute/docs/how-to/use.rst

 .. note::

-   ROCm Compute Profiler also recognizes the project variable, ``OMNIPERF_COLOR`` should you choose to disable colorful output.
+   ROCm Compute Profiler also recognizes the project variable, ``ROCPROFCOMPUTE_COLOR`` should you choose to disable colorful output.
 To disable default colorful behavior, set this variable to ``0``.